 Making Hijrah to Malaysia: Ultimate 2025 Guide

-So, all that research and all those travels looking around for potential new homes for Making Hijrah, and it looks like you’re finally ready to jump!
+After all that research and all those travels looking around for potential new homes or second home for Making Hijrah, and it looks like you’re finally ready to jump!

-That’s a big step, and traveling to Malaysia is definitely an adventure.
+That’s a big step, and traveling to Malaysia was definitely an adventure.

 Moving anywhere new can be kind of scary, right?